 4. Maximize the use of government support policies

-Companies should monitor nation-wide government and organizational opportunities for support and how they may best serve the individual circumstances of their situation.
+Companies should monitor these and other nation-wide government and organizational opportunities for support and how they may best serve the individual circumstances of their organization.
 It is important to note that government support may differ based on jurisdiction and sector.
 Companies will need to identify and understand each offer of support and determine which ones are best for their organization.

 5. Build resilience in preparation for the new normal

 Once companies have solidified strategies based on stress tests and communicated any new directions with relevant stakeholders, they will need to execute based on revised plans while monitoring what continues to be a fluid situation.
 Senior management should report any material deviation from the plan in a timely manner so that their companies can take additional action to avoid further negative impact.

 Once the COVID-19 outbreak is controlled, companies will want to review and renew business continuity plans (BCP).
 They’ll want to assess how existing BCPs are working.
 If there are deficiencies, companies will want to identify root causes, whether it’s timeliness of action, lack of infrastructure, labor shortages, or external environment issues.
 Companies will then want to consider putting new internal guidelines in place based on lessons learned, as well as solid contingency plans to build resilience and better respond to future crises.